Multiple zeta value cycles in low weight: Combinatorial situation

 \subsection{Another differential on trees}

-In \cite{GanGonLev05}, Gangl, Goncharov and Levin introduced a differential $\dc$ on trees which reflects the differential in Bloch cycle algebra $\mc N_{\Sp(\Q)}$ (see Section \ref{sec:cycles}).
+In \cite{GanGonLev05}, Gangl, Goncharov and Levin introduced a differential $\dc$ on trees which reflects the differential in the Bloch's cycle algebra $\mc N_{\Sp(\Q)}$ (see Section \ref{sec:cycles}).
 In their work they have shown that some particular linear combinations of trivalent trees attached to decompositions of polygons have decomposable differential.
 More precisely, the differential of these particular linear combinations of trees is a linear combination of products of the same type of linear combinations of trees.
 The elements $\T W$ have a similar behavior under $\dc$.

-One begins by endowing trees with an extra structure. \begin{defn} An \emph{orientation} $\om$ of a tree $T$ (or a forest) is a numbering of the edges.
-That is if $T$ has $n$ edges and if $E(T)$ denotes its set of edges , $\om$ is a map $E(T) \lra \{1, \ldots, n\}$. \end{defn}
+One begins by endowing trees with an extra structure. \begin{defn}\begin{itemize} \item An \emph{orientation} $\om$ of a tree $T$ (or a forest) is a numbering of the edges.
+That is if $T$ has $n$ edges and if $E(T)$ denotes its set of edges , $\om$ is a map $E(T) \lra \{1, \ldots, n\}$. \item Let $e(T)$ denote the cardinality of $E(T)$, that is the number of edges of $T$, and let $we(T)$, the weight of $T$, be the number of leaves of $T$.
+The degree of $T$ is defined by $deg(T)=2we(T)-e(T)$.
+We extend these definitions to forests by linearity. \end{itemize} \end{defn}

 \begin{defn}~